-As England prepares to reopen non-essential retail stores on 12th April 2021, we have taken a dive into how the pandemic has shifted consumer behaviour, and how owners of brick and mortar stores can give their businesses a polish ahead of the grand reopening.
+Following England’s and Wales’ re-opening of non-essential stores on 26th April, Scotland prepares to reopen non-essential shops fully from 26th April 2021.
+Therefore, we have taken a dive into how the pandemic has shifted consumer behaviour, and how owners of brick and mortar stores can give their businesses a polish ahead of the grand reopening.

-We were all shocked to see some of the high-street’s biggest players go under throughout 2020.
-Devastatingly, Britain lost 17,500 high-street chain stores in 2020, and as of March 2021 it has been reported that high-street shops are now closing at an alarming ten times the rate they did five years ago, with London unexpectedly being hit the hardest.
+It was reported in March 2021 that a saddening figure of 13 shops have been closing every week in Scotland as a result of the pandemic, yet the full impact is yet to be felt.
+We were all shocked to see some of the high street’s biggest players go under throughout 2020.
+Devastatingly, Britain lost 17,500 high-street chain stores in 2020, and as of March 2021, it has been reported that high-street shops are now closing at an alarming ten times the rate they did five years ago, with London unexpectedly being hit the hardest.
 It’s undoubtedly a worrying time for shop owners, yet Covid-19’s full impacts not yet been felt.

 The change in consumer behaviour during Covid-19